-Finnish citizens can register at matkustusilmoitus.fi and submit details of your journey to destinations abroad.
+Register at matkustusilmoitus.fi and submit details of your journey to destinations abroad.
 In the event of a crisis or emergency in your travel destination, the Foreign Ministry can then reach you to provide advice or assistance.
-If you wish, you can also use the service to inform us about a new permanent residence abroad, you can give your permission to being contacted, in which case we will save your data to be able to send you information concerning your new country of residence.
-The information may be related to topical news concerning the country and the services of Finland’s mission there as well as, for example, invitations to functions and events organised by the mission.
+If you wish, you can also use the service to inform us about a new permanent residence abroad and give your consent to being contacted, in which case we will save your data so that we are able to send you information concerning your new country of residence.
+The information may be related to topical news concerning the country and the services of the local Finnish mission as well as, for example, invitations to functions and events organised by the mission.
 Read more at Subscribing to publications and newsletters and Functions and events.

-What information do we collect about you for our services?
+What information is collected about you for our services

-Based on a decision made by the National Archives Service under the Archives Act, data entered into the case management system for consular matters is preserved permanently.
+Based on a decision given by the National Archives Service under the Archives Act, data entered into the case management system for consular matters is preserved permanently.
 The Ministry’s 24/7 Service Centre retains records of phone calls for six (6) months.

-At matkustusilmoitus.fi, you are asked to submit your travel details and, for possible crisis situations, the following information: your name, date of birth, gender, nationality, phone number and email address.
-If you are moving abroad on a permanent basis, you can also provide us with the name of your employer and any other information that you wish to give.
+At matkustusilmoitus.fi, you are asked to submit your travel details and, should a crisis occur, the following information: your name, date of birth, nationality, phone number and email address.
+If you are moving to a permanent residence abroad, you can also provide us with the name of your employer and any other information that you wish to give.
 We will anonymise your personal data from our files two months after you have returned home from your journey.
-All data related to your journey and your personal data will be removed in connection with the anonymisation of data, unless you have registered the information for future use.
+All data related to your journey and your personal data will be deleted in connection with the anonymisation of data, unless you have registered the information for future use.
 In that case, your personal data and travel details will remain in the system for as long as you decide to keep them in the service.

 Why we process your data

-In crisis situations, we process people’s personal data based on their consent.
+Should a crisis occur, we process your personal data based on your consent.
 Should you be physically or legally incapable of giving your consent to the processing of your data, we can process it to protect your vital interests.
-The processing is based on Article 6, paragraph 1, point a or Article 6, paragraph 1, point d of the GDPR.
+The processing is based on Article 6, paragraph 1, point a, occasionally, on Article 6, paragraph 1, point d of the GDPR.

-While carrying out our duties related to communications, processing of personal data is based on public interest (Article 6, paragraph 1, point c of the GDPR).
+While carrying out our duties related to communications, we process personal data to perform tasks carried out in the public interest (Article 6, paragraph 1, point e of the GDPR).